Strategic capital · Pre-seed

 Technical Depth: Full-Stack PQC + Multi-Domain Integration

-Only platform delivering production NIST PQC (ML-KEM, ML-DSA, SLH-DSA) across 14 microservices with 8 hardware enclave types, 4 HSM vendors, and 24-chain blockchain orchestration.[1]
+Only platform delivering production NIST PQC (ML-KEM, ML-DSA, SLH-DSA) across 18 production microservices with 8 hardware enclave types, 4 HSM vendors, and 24-chain blockchain orchestration.[1]
 Competitors offer point solutions; CUI Labs delivers unified trust stack.
 3-5 year technical lead in quantum-safe autonomous systems.

 Regulatory Positioning: Compliance-First Architecture

-Built for MAS, MiCA, DORA, FATF, GDPR, CNSA 2.0, and FIPS 140-3 from day one.[12,13] Forensic-grade audit trails, automated compliance reporting, and sovereign deployment models.
+Built for MAS, MiCA, DORA, FATF, GDPR, CNSA 2.0, and FIPS 140-3 from day one.[21,12,13] CUI Labs is CSA STAR Level 1 certified (Cloud Security Alliance registry, listed 02/23/2026).
+Forensic-grade audit trails, automated compliance reporting, and sovereign deployment models.
+CUI Labs is preparing for ISO 9001 (QMS), ISO 14001, ISO 45001, ISO 27001 (ISMS), and ISO 22301 (BCMS) certifications, with formal processes scheduled to commence Q2 2026 subject to funding and customer acquisition, to move beyond self-attestations toward independent, third-party audited assurance.
 Competitors retrofit compliance; CUI Labs architects for it.
 Critical for institutional and government adoption.

 Network Effects: Multi-Chain + Multi-Industry Deployment